When special enrollment periods coincide with open enrollment

 But the Federally Facilitated Marketplace accepts applications for the entire family (including siblings) during the special open enrollment window.
 If you live in a state that is running its own exchange, check with your exchange to see how they have interpreted the regulation.

-HHS has proposed expanding this special enrollment period to anyone who experiences an event that results in a changed family structure, and in February, they finalized that provision.
-This will allow the household to select a new plan that better fits their needs following the change.
+In February 2015, HHS expanding this special enrollment period to anyone who experiences an event that results in a changed family structure.
+This allows the household to select a new plan that better fits their needs following the change.

 Becoming a United States citizen (this qualifying event only applies within the exchanges – carriers selling coverage off-exchange are not required to offer a special enrollment period for people who gain citizenship or lawful presence in the US).